Emergency Preparedness Checklist for Researchers

 - If your research team is relatively small, have you planned for the impact of 100% absenteeism among your team?
 Consider this in the context of limited support due to increased absences among staff.

 - How long will your inventory of existing consumable supplies last for critical operations in your lab?
-Be prepared to sustain research, but please do not hoard critical supplies like masks.
+Be prepared to sustain research, but please do not hoard critical supplies.

 - If you have supply contractors who are not part of the University’s central supply chain, do you have alternate vendors that can deliver critical supplies?
 Ensure their contact details are documented and available to the full team.